auth0/docs/articles/migrations/index.md

 | [POST/api/v2/users/{id}/identities](/api/management/v2#!/Users/post_identities) | [Link user accounts](/link-accounts) from various identity providers |
 | [DELETE /api/v2/users/{id}/identities/{provider}/{user_id}](/api/management/v2#!/Users/delete_provider_by_user_id) | [Unlink user accounts](/link-accounts#unlinking-accounts) |

-These endpoints will now accept regular [Access Tokens](/access-token).
-The functionality is available now.
+These endpoints can now accept regular [Access Tokens](/access-token).

-Applications must be updated by **March 31, 2019**, when the ability to use ID Tokens will be disabled.
+The functionality is available and affected users are encouraged to migrate.
+However the ability to use ID Tokens will not be disabled in the foreseeable future so the mandatory opt-in date for this migration remains open.
+When this changes customers will be notified beforehand.

-For more information on this migration and the steps you should follow to upgrade your implementation, see [Migration Guide: Management API and ID Tokens](/migrations/guides/calling-api-with-idtokens).
+For more information on this migration and the steps you should follow to upgrade your implementation, see the [Migration Guide: Management API and ID Tokens](/migrations/guides/calling-api-with-idtokens).

 #### Am I affected by the change?